MrFrey75/UniverseBuilder/ROADMAP.md

-# 🗺️ Development Roadmap: WorldBuilder
+# 🗺️ Development Roadmap: UniverseBuilder

 **Current Status: Feature Complete (Beta Candidate)** ✓

-The core functionality of WorldBuilder, built on the C\#/.NET 8+ and React stack, has been implemented across the first 14 planned phases.
+The core functionality of UniverseBuilder, built on the C#/.NET 8+ and React stack, has been implemented across the first 14 planned phases.
 We are currently focused on optimization, bug resolution, and preparing for initial release.

 This roadmap details the planned phases and specific, actionable tasks organized into sub-phases for full transparency and contribution guidance.